 If you reach agreement but want to keep things informal (without Consent Orders or a Binding Financial Agreement), you can be taking a big risk.
 Are you a gambler?

 If you agree, why not put it in writing and get it legally enforceable, so there will never be any misunderstanding or attempt by one person to change things, if their circumstances change.

 It would be nice to be able to rely on your former spouse’s word, but you are no longer together and the only thing you can have complete trust in, in relation to something as serious as your property and financial future, is a Court Order.

-You must also remember that if your property settlement agreement is not legally documented you will not be able to:
+Also if your property settlement agreement is not legally documented you will not be able to:

 Yes, by a court, if:

 Calvin Nelson have Family Law Accredited Specialists that will provide you expert advice, specific to your unique situation on Binding Financial Agreement advantages and disadvantages.
-Contact Calvin Nelson at our office in the Hills District or Parramatta/Auburn area.

 Having a Binding Financial Agreement (pre-nup) provides advantages, a way forward for both parties in the event of a marriage or de facto relationship breakdown.